CoderLine/alphaTab/README.md

 ... to [Bernhard Schelling](https://github.com/schellingb/TinySoundFont) the author of TinySoundFont and [Steve Folta](https://github.com/stevefolta/SFZero) the author of SFZero for providing the core of the synthesis engine.

-... to all you people using alphaTab providing new feature ideas and and bug reports.
+... to all you people using alphaTab providing new feature ideas and bug reports.